shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Spell List: You choose 1 school of magic.
 This is your Bonded School.
 When you learn a new Spell, you can choose any Spell from your Bonded School.
 You bond to more schools as you level up, as shown in the Reality Bender Class Table.

-Cantrips Know: The number of Cantrips you know increases as shown in the Cantrips Known column of the Reality Bender Class Table.
+Cantrips Known: The number of Cantrips you know increases as shown in the Cantrips Known column of the Reality Bender Class Table.
 Cantrips are Spells with the Cantrip Spell Tag.

 Spells Known: The number of Spells you know increases as shown in the Spells Known column of the Reality Bender Class Table.
 These can be Spells with or without the Cantrip Spell Tag.